PIC4SeR/MPOSE2021_Dataset/README.md

     * `python create_video.py`
     * VIDEO data for generating MPOSE2021 are located in "dataset_path"/video.

-9. Check integrity of VIDEO data (to make sure that the json files in "archives_path"/json are compatible, see "Generate POSE data" instructions below, point 2.):
+9. (Optional) Check integrity of VIDEO data (to make sure that the json files in "archives_path"/json are compatible, see "Generate POSE data" instructions below, point 2.):
-    * `python check_integrity.py`
+    * `python check_integrity.py video`

-## 2. Generate RGB and POSE data
+## 2. Generate RGB+POSE data
 The following procedure generates MPOSE2021 sequences (RGB + POSE).
 Each sequence will have a variable number of frames f, such that "min_frame_length" <= f <= "max_frame_length" (default: 20 <= f <= 30).

 1. Download detected data: